MIC-DKFZ/semantic_segmentation/README.md

 ## Running Code

 The following is a **Quickstart** guide on how to run the code.
-A detailed explanation of all configurations and how they can be used can be found in the *config/* folder After setting up the data, you can directly run the baseline just by:
+A detailed explanation of all configurations and how they can be used can be found in the [*config/* folder](/config).
+After setting up the data, you can directly run the baseline just by:
 ````shell
 python main.py